jiangxf0929/Yolo_pruning-CRNN/README.md

 # Yolo_pruning-CRNN
- text detection on video
+ Text detection on video
+# detect-ocr-answer.py
+ Detect texts in images or videos from data/sample/ , then answer the questions from questions.txt
 # detect-ocr-output.py
- detect texts in iamges or videos from data/sample/ , then answer the questions from questions.txt
+ Updating